Autoscaler/autoscaler/docs/pages/en-us/Getting-Started.md

 # Getting Started

+The autoscaler's extensibile design facilitates integration with orchestration technologies such as Marathon, Docker Stack and Kubernetes.
+Out of the box the we provide an Autoscaler container for use with Marathon and RabbitMQ.
+When deployed this application monitors RabbitMQ queues and scales Marathon applications consuming from the queues.

 ## Deploying the Autoscaler on Marathon

-Marathon is a production grade container orchestration platform for Apache Mesos, and this is how to deploy the [Autoscaler](https://autoscaler.github.io/autoscaler) using curl request to marathon.

-If you have done a `git clone https://github.com/jobservice/job-service` then you will see a `marathon-files` folder in the repo.

-1. Run a command prompt and cd into the marathon-files folder.
+1. Download and extract the Marathon [deployment files](https://github.com/Autoscaler/autoscaler/archive/develop.zip).
-2. If you do not already have one, create a docker login tar `docker.tar.gz` which contains the docker information file.
-This file will contain docker login information allowing images to be downloaded.
+2. Open `marathon-files/cfg_demo_service_autoscaler_MarathonAutoscaleConfiguration`
+3. Set `endpoint` to the host and port for your Marathon installation.
+4. Open `marathon-files/cfg_demo_service_autoscaler_RabbitWorkloadAnalyserConfiguration`.
+5. Set `rabbitManagementEndpoint` to the host and port of your RabbitMQ Management console.
+6. Set the `rabbitManagementUser` and `rabbitManagementPassword` to the appropriate values for your RabbitMQ instance.
+7. Use curl to deploy the application to Marathon.
-2. Run the following command: `curl -vX POST http://<marathon-host>:8080/v2/apps -d @marathon-autoscaler.json --header "Content-Type: application/json"`
+`curl -vX POST http://<marathon-host>:8080/v2/apps -d @marathon-autoscaler.json --header "Content-Type: application/json"`

+__Note that the uris listed in marathon-autoscaler.json must be accessible from the Mesos agent.
+See [Marathon Application Basics](http://mesosphere.github.io/marathon/docs/application-basics.html#using-resources-in-applications) for more information.__

 ## The Autoscaler in Action

-The Autoscaler can be observed functioning within Marathon.
-As more tasks are placed on the incoming Rabbit queue, the Autoscaler will create more instances of the required services in response to the demand.
-When the demand is complete, the Autoscaler scales down the instances that are no longer required.
+The Autoscaler will increase the number of instances for an associated Marathon application in response to the number of messages waiting to be processed on that application's queue.
+When the number of messages is reduced, the Autoscaler reduces the number of instances accordingly.

-Chateau already configures the Autoscaler for use through the **MarathonAutoscaleConfiguration** and **RabbitWorkloadAnalyserConfiguration** files.

-The [MarathonAutoscaleConfiguration](https://github.hpe.com/caf/chateau/blob/develop/services/autoscaler/configuration-files/cfg_%24%7Bmarathon-group%7D_%24%7Bservice-groupname%7D_autoscaler_MarathonAutoscaleConfiguration) file specifies properties relating to the Autoscaler within Marathon.
+The [MarathonAutoscaleConfiguration](https://github.com/Autoscaler/autoscaler/blob/develop/marathon-files/cfg_demo_service_autoscaler_MarathonAutoscaleConfiguration) file specifies properties relating to the Autoscaler within Marathon.
 It contains a number of properties:

 `endpoint`: The fully qualified URL to the Marathon endpoint including port.
 Must not be null or empty. <br>
 `maximumInstances`: The absolute upper ceiling for a number of service instances.
 The minimum value is 1. <br>
 `groupId`: Comma-separated list of Group IDs in Marathon that the Autoscaler will monitor.
 All of the services in these groups and subsequent sub-groups will be monitored and autoscaled as necessary.

-The [RabbitWorkloadAnalyserConfiguration](https://github.hpe.com/caf/chateau/blob/develop/services/autoscaler/configuration-files/cfg_%24%7Bmarathon-group%7D_%24%7Bservice-groupname%7D_autoscaler_RabbitWorkloadAnalyserConfiguration) file configures a WorkloadAnalyser that uses the RabbitMQ management server to determine the workload of a service using a RabbitMQ queue.
+The [RabbitWorkloadAnalyserConfiguration](https://github.com/Autoscaler/autoscaler/blob/develop/marathon-files/cfg_demo_service_autoscaler_RabbitWorkloadAnalyserConfiguration) file configures a WorkloadAnalyser that uses the RabbitMQ management server to determine the workload of a service using a RabbitMQ queue.
 It contains the following properties:

 `rabbitManagementEndpoint`: A valid URL that is the HTTP endpoint of the RabbitMQ server. <br>
 `rabbitManagementUser`: The RabbitMQ management user, which is used for basic HTTP authentication. <br>